vizthex123/TCIntegrations/README.md

 A Minecraft 1.18+ mod designed to provide modpack integrations with other mods for [Tinkers' Construct](https://github.com/SlimeKnights/TinkersConstruct), as well as some other tweaks.

+The main goal here is to not just add a bunch of random new materials from mods and call it "integration".
+The goal is to add materials where it makes sense, and capture the capabilities of other mods tools and armors in Tinkers' Construct.
+This started with Botania and wanting to have the ability to use mana generating inventory items to automatically repair tools.
+This entire concept has worked out well, and the idea moving forward is balanced integration.

+Almost everything in the mod is datapack driven and can be overridden via datapack.
+Some of the mod integration abilities are hard coded to match the mod capability for the integration, which is intentional.

+**Will take requests for other tweaks and integrations!**

+## Mod Integrations
+### 🔵 Botania
+ * Adds Manasteel to smeltery
+ * Manasteel parts add "Mana" modifier
+   * "**Mana**" modifer allows tools to repair with any mana generating inventory item (60 mana cost)
+ * Adds Livingwood as tool part material
+   * "**Livingwood**" modifier reduces material repair costs by 75%
+ * Adds Livingstone as tool part material
+   * Better stats than rock
+ * Adds "**Terra**" upgrade modifier for primary weapons
+   * Repairs weapon if any mana generating inventory item is present (100 mana cost)
+   * When swung and the attack recharge meter is full, it will use 100 Mana and create a damaging Mana burst that deals 7 points (3.5 hearts) of damage to the hit mob
+ * Adds "**Elemental**" upgrade modifier for primary weapons
+   * Repairs weapon if any mana generating inventory item is present (70 mana cost)
+   * 5% chance to spawn a Pixie on hit
+   * Beheading chance if a Zombie, Skeleton, Wither Skeleton, Creeper, the Guardian of Gaia, should be implemented with similar chance to the Elementium Axe
+ * Adds "**Terrestrial**" upgrade modifier for armor as a complete "set" bonus
+   * Passive generation of 1 Mana every 10 ticks on Mana Tablets
+   * 20% decrease of Mana cost on all Mana-using TCon items (Can't translate to Botania items)
+   * Passive regeneration of 2 health every 4 seconds if their hunger bar isn't full
+ * Adds "**Great Fairy**" upgrade modifier for armor as a complete "set" bonus
+   * 10% decrease of the Mana cost on all Mana-using TCon items (Can't translate to Botania items)
+   * If the player is attacked while wearing this armor piece, there's an % chance (depends on armor piece, same as Botania) to spawn a Pixie after being attacked.
+   * Pixies spawned by the wearer will inflict a random potion effect for 2 seconds: either Blindness, Wither, Slowness or Weakness.
+### 🟠 MythicBotany
+ * Adds "**Alf**" upgrade modifier for primary weapons
+   * Requires "**Terra**" upgrade modifier to upgrade
+   * Adds additional repair if any mana generating inventory item is present (100 mana cost)
+   * Acts as an item magnet when using interact (normal interact when holding shift)
+ * Adds "**Alfheim**" upgrade modifier for armor
+   * Requires "**Terrestrial**" modifier to upgrade
+   * Set bonus increases armor repair rate
+   * Helmet increases reach distance
+   * Chestplate adds knockback resistance
+   * Leggings increase run/swim speed
+   * Boots increase jump height when sprinting
+### 🟡 Create
+ * Adds tool material for Brass
+   * Material has similar stats to Bronze
+   * Adds "**Moderate**" modifier that makes the tool mine faster in moderate temperatures
+ * Adds "**Engineer's Goggles**" ability
+   * Can upgrade helmet with Engineer's Goggles, adding same functionality
+ * Adds "**Mechanical Arm**" ability
+   * Adds ability to attack with any melee weapon in the offhand
+### 🟢 Aquaculture 2
+ * Adds Neptunium to smeltery
+ * Neptunium parts add "**Water Powered**" modifier
+   * Tools resist damage while in water
+ * Adds "**Poseidon**" modifier for armor
+   * Helmet - Improves underwater vision
+   * Chestplate - Underwater breathing
+   * Leggings - Weightless underwater
+   * Boots - Increases swim speed
+ * Adds "**Siren**" modifier for tools
+   * Melee Weapons - Increased damage against enemies underwater
+   * Harvest tools - Removes underwater mining speed penalty
+   * Hoe tools - Tilled farmland will stay moist
+### 🟣 Ars Nouveau
+ * Adds Source Gem to smeltery
+ * Adds new "**Novice**", "**Mage**" or "**Archmage**" modifier to armor
+   * Uses mana to repair item
+   * Provides Mana Boost enchantment based on level
+   * Provides Mana Regen enchantment based on level
+ * Adds "**Enchanter's Shield**" modifier for Chestplates
+   * Upon blocking damage, the user will gain a short duration of Mana Regeneration and Spell Damage.
+   * Uses mana to repair item
+### ⚪ Alex's Mobs
+ * "**Roadrunner Boots**" upgrade modifier - Boots
+   * Adds a speed boost per level on sand
  * "**Frontier Cap**" upgrade modifier - Helmet
    * Adds sneak speed bonus per level while sneaking
  * "**Spiked Turtle Shell**" ability modifier - Helmet